tanisecarvalho/i-was-there/README.md

 - As a Site User I can edit a concert that I created so that I can change misinformation.
 - As a Site User I can delete a concert so that I can remove it from my list
 - As a site user I can view a concert so that I can check all the comments and gallery
-- As a Site User I can suggest a change on a concert to the admin so that the concert will have the correct information
 - As a Site User I can see all concerts created on the site so that I can add the ones I went to my list
 - As a Site User I can create an account so that I can have access to the concerts and add my owns
 - As a Site User I can login to my account so that I can have full access to my information
 - As a Site User I can log out of my account so that I can keep my account disconnected while not using it.
-- As a Site User I can view my profile so that I have access to an overview of concerts I have attended
-- As a Site User I can delete my account so that I can stop using the website
-- As a Site User I can update my profile so that I can upload new information to it.
 - As a Site Admin I can add a concert so that users can see it
 - As a Site Admin I can see users suggestions so I can edit concerts in case the suggestion is valid
 - As a Site Admin I can delete concerts so that I can eliminate duplication and wrong information
 - As a Site Admin I can delete users so that I can mantain a safe environment for the users

+### Future Developement

+- As a Site User I can view my profile so that I have access to an overview of concerts I have attended
+- As a Site User I can delete my account so that I can stop using the website
+- As a Site User I can update my profile so that I can upload new information to it.
+- As a Site User I can suggest a change on a concert to the admin so that the concert will have the correct information.

 ___

 ## Design